Runway Resurfacing Project Set to Begin

-Clay County Administrator Dean Brookshier announced last week the appointment of Frank Branom as the Airport Director for the county-operated Midwest National Air Center.
+Clay County Administrator Dean Brookshier announced last week the appointment of Duane Jackson as Transportation Manager in charge of the Midwest National Air Center.

 MNAC is on facebook